ademlodev/ReactNativeRickMorty/README.md

 - Option 2: Use Expo

-Need to follow this [instructions](https://facebook.github.io/react-native/docs/getting-started.html#running-your-react-native-application)
+You need to follow this [instructions](https://facebook.github.io/react-native/docs/getting-started.html#running-your-react-native-application)